Additional tips can be found for Using any Rich Text Editor. On the Drupal website:

 Format drop-down

 Insert headings or format text as a normal paragraph.
 Headings should follow the hierarchy of your content outline.
-By default the page title is Heading 1.
+By default the page Title field is Heading 1.
 Heading 2 should always precede heading 3 and so on.
 Never skip from heading 2 to heading 4.
+Style variations available in the Styles drop-down, learn more below.

 Styles drop-down